Filing a FAFSA or California Dream Act Application

 - Apply early!
 Submit your application by the March 2 priority deadline each year for full aid consideration.

-- New for 2017-2018: "Early Application" availability.
-You can submit your FAFSA or California Dream Act Application starting October 1, 2016 for the upcoming academic year.
+- You can submit your FAFSA or California Dream Act Application starting October 1st for the upcoming academic year.

-- Also new this year: "Prior-Prior Year" allows students and their families to use income and tax information from one year earlier than previously required.
+- Also, "Prior-Prior Year" allows students and their families to use income and tax information from one year earlier than previously required.
 This means that 2015 data will be used in 2017-2018 and 2016 data will be used in 2018-2019.